Thaayi Saheba: Production

-Jayamala, a fan of Kasaravalli's works expressed interest in acting in his film and decided to produce the film.
-Kasaravalli decided to adapt the novel of same name as Jayamala wanted to play a main heroine.
-Unlike the novel, Kasaravalli made changes to the film's screenplay borrowing only few incidents from the novel while increasing the importance of character Narmada and changing Venkobaraya's role who was portrayed as "man of vices" in the novel by giving him "measure of dignity".
+Jayamala, a fan of Kasaravalli's works, expressed interest in acting in his film and decided to produce the film.
+Kasaravalli decided to adapt the novel of the same name, as Jayamala wanted to play the main heroine.
+Unlike the novel, Kasaravalli made changes to the film's screenplay, borrowing only a few incidents from the novel while increasing the importance of character Narmada and changing Venkobaraya's role, who was portrayed as "man of vices" in the novel by giving him "measure of dignity".
 The filming was held at a wadi near Jhumkhandi.
-Ramachandra, FTII trained cinematography and former assistant to Nagabharana made his debut as cinematographer.
+Ramachandra, FTII-trained cinematographer and former assistant to Nagabharana, made his debut as a cinematographer.
 He and Jayamala got married during the film's production.